 The concept of the ‘perfect’ feminine shape is constantly evolving and is often driven by celebrities.
 Beyoncé, Kim Kardashian, and others have popularized the hourglass silhouette that includes full, high, and round buttocks in this era.

-That’s one of the reasons that the Brazilian butt lift (BBL) has become so popular in culture today.
+That’s one of the reasons that the Brazilian butt lift (BBL) is so popular in culture today.
 After all, butt-shaping jeans and glute workouts can only do so much.

-But how safe is the Brazilian butt lift?
-Keep reading to learn more so you can decide if this is the correct cosmetic procedure for your situation.
+But you ask “Why is BBL So Dangerous?”
+It’s not!
+But keep reading to learn more so you can decide if this is the correct cosmetic procedure for your situation.

 BBL is a fat-grafting procedure that enhances the shape and fullness of your buttocks with fat from other parts of your body.
 Your plastic surgeon performs liposuction on your belly, flanks, or other areas to improve those contours.